codemann8/alttpr_codetracker_codemann8/README.md

 - Dungeon chests and keys are laid out in a more visual manner, as the dungeons exist on the world map
 - Dungeon chests show on the item tracker; the chest icons indicate the remaining items (not necessarily the number of chests) to be found.
 The chest count will change on the fly when you change thru the various Keysanity (Dungeon Item) modes
 - Dungeon locations on the map tracker shows every chest location and has it's own logical access defined, except where they can be grouped
-- Door Rando Mode, when playing door rando, small key and dungeon chest calculation cannot work, so a new mode was created to disable autotracking the parts that are unable to be autotracked, these will have to be manually tracked: this is enabled by clicking the Gear in the Dungeons section
-- Door Rando maps are available and are able to be manually checked off when a room is found
+- Door Rando Mode, this is enabled by clicking the Gear in the `Items` section.
+Under the `Dungeon` tab, maps are available and are able to be manually checked off when a room is found
 - In Keysanity, Map/Compass/BK is trackable under one icon; left click toggles BK, right click cycles thru the combinations of Map and Compass.
 - GT Big Key Guessing Game, auto-tracks the GT Big Key Location, including when you look at the torch but don't get it
 - Item layout more accurately maintains the ordering and grouping of how it is laid out in the game menu
-- Backwards compatibility to v30 logic with non-progressive bow, so modes like multiworld properly shows silvers without bow
+- Backwards compatibility to v30 logic with non-progressive bow, so modes like legacy versions of multiworld properly shows silvers without bow
 - Blips on the map have been made bigger to show up better on Broadcast View
 - Entrance rando, has icons for the 8 dropdown entrances, to be marked as they are found, to show which dropdowns are left to be found
 - Entrance rando, a Dam icon has been added for when you drain the dam, this gives the player access to Swamp Palace and also the Dam item on the overworld, this is auto-tracked
 - Entrance rando, various bugs in the logic have been fixed and the logic has been updated to fit v31 scenarios
 - Door rando, an Attic icon has been added for when you bomb the Attic floor in cross dungeon door rando, this is auto-tracked
-- An Aga2 icon has been added for when Aga2 is defeated, this is toggled by right-clicking the Aga icon
+- An Aga2 icon has been added for when Aga2 is defeated, this is toggled by right-clicking the Aga icon, autotracking this is disabled as it can spoil Fast Ganon in Mystery seeds
 - Advanced development feature, in Beta and disabled by default, output file when certain items are obtained
 - Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld